Skip to content

 specifications.
 Expected keys include

-'lower', 'upper', and optionally 'default',
+'lower', 'upper', and optionally 'default'.

 Raises:

-TypeError: If 'lower', 'upper', or 'default' are not valid integers or cannot
+TypeError: If 'lower', 'upper', or 'default' cannot be converted from scientific

-be converted from scientific notation to integers.
+notation to integers.

 """